Azure/bicep-registry-modules/avm/res/key-vault/vault/README.md

 ### Parameter: `privateEndpoints.name`

-The name of the Private Endpoint.
+The name of the private endpoint.

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.privateDnsZoneGroup`

-The private DNS Zone Group to configure for the Private Endpoint.
+The private DNS zone group to configure for the private endpoint.

 - Required: No
 - Type: object